TinyCircuits/Thumby-Website/docs/Blockly/Simplest-Game.md

 ## Making a Challenge!

 This looks pretty cool, but it could be a lot more **fun**.
-Games are most fun where there is some kind of challenge!
+Games are most fun when there is some kind of challenge!
 Games usually have some kind of *goal* that takes effort or skill to achieve.

 Let's make the *goal* be making the "^" symbol move as fast as possible, but let's make the *challenge* that it only goes faster when the button is hit exactly when the "^" symbol is underneath the "X" symbol, and if the button is hit at any other time, it goes back to its original slow speed!